 In 1995, he won the Canadian Gold Medal, and in 1997 won the “A” grade Strathspey and Reel at Oban and Inverness.

 In 2016, he became the twelfth piper in history to win the “Double Gold” medal at Oban and Inverness in Scotland, and received a second invitation to the prestigious Glenfiddich Piping Competition at Blair Castle.

-Ian K. is a Detective with the Toronto Police Service and proud husband to the beautiful, Brenda and father to Colin (18), Cameron (17) who is also a snare drummer with the Ryan Russell Memorial Pipe Band, and Ashlyn (15).
+Ian K. is a Sergeant with the Toronto Police Service and proud husband to the beautiful, Brenda, and father to Colin, Cameron (who is also a alumni snare drummer with the Ryan Russell Memorial Pipe Band), and Ashlyn.

 Hector Macdonald — Piping Mentor

 Hector Macdonald is a well-known piper who has been involved in the pipe band community from a young age.
 He was first exposed to the music of Scotland by his parents, and received instruction from Terry Cleland, Bill Livingstone, and George Campbell.
 Hector was a successful Open class soloist and is now an adjudicator at the various Highland Games in Ontario.
 He spent many years playing in Grade 1 bands, competing in North America and Scotland.
 He also spent a fascinating year playing bagpipes while living and working in Japan and travelling throughout the Far East.
 He brings intense passion for the music and a deep knowledge of the instrument, and wants to pass on that knowledge to the next generation of pipers.